kristofzerbe/kiko.io/source/_posts/A-New-Blog-Customizing-Hexo.md

 updated: 2019-09-26 15:00:00
 ---

-Hexo is a great tool to get quick results, when you decide to have a blog and its defaults are practical, but it's power lies in the possiblities of customization via plugins.
+Hexo is a great tool to get quick results (see [Part One of this series](/categories/Tools/A-New-Blog-VS-Code-Hexo-and-GitHub-Pages/)), when you decide to have a blog and its defaults are practical, but it's power lies in the possiblities of customization via plugins.
 On the [official plugin page](https://hexo.io/plugins/index.html), there are actually 302 plugins listed, but there are many more and no wish will be unsatisfied.

 I will show you which of these I found worth to work with...
 <!-- more -->